How to wire a house for low EMF

 If there is a short between the hot and neutral wires, the ground rod is not involved in triggering the breaker.
 The short burst of high current does not go through the soil and ground rod, it simply travels along the wires back to the breaker until the breaker is triggered.
 The same is the case if there is a short between the hot and the chassis on a piece of equipment.
 Then the current runs along the grounding wire back to the main panel where it jumps to the neutral wire (through the bonding) and trigger the breaker, again without involving the ground rod.

 Using the ground rod for safety is a very old practice.
-Better technologies have been available for decades (such as GFCI/RCD) but utility standards are very conservative.
+Better technologies have been available for decades (such as GFCI/RCD) but building standards are very conservative.

 Unfortunately, the use of ground rods at every house, transformer and many other places creates wide-area unbalanced circuits.
 They do that by providing an alternative path for the electricity to run in the soil, from ground rod to ground rod, instead of it all running on the neutral wires along the street and back to the nearest substation.